Corporate Governance

 Employee Engagement Aiming for the growth of the company through the growth of each employee and the exercise of his or her abilities.
 10%

-• The performance‑linked portion varies, in principle, within a range of 0% to 200% of the standard payment amount, depending on the degree of achievement against the targets for each performance indicator.
-The final determination is made by resolution of the Board of Directors following deliberation by the Compensation Committee.
+• In principle, the “performance-linked component” shall vary between 0 to 200% of the standard payment amount, depending on the degree of achievement of the targets for each indicator, and shall be determined by a resolution of the Board of Directors after deliberation by the Compensation Committee.
+The degree of target achievement shall be calculated as follows.

 • a.
-Financial indicators: Calculated as a weighted average of the degree of achievement against the targets for each fiscal year during the Medium‑Term Management Plan period, using the prescribed weighting ratios (*6).
+Financial indicators: Calculated by weighting the degree of achievement against targets for each fiscal year of the mid-term plan, by a predetermined ratio (*6).

 • b.
-Share price and non‑financial indicators: Calculated based on the degree of achievement against the targets at the end of the Medium‑Term Management Plan period.
+Stock price and non-financial indicators: Calculated based on the degree of achievement against targets as of the end of the mid-term plan.

 [Results for the Fiscal Year Ended December 31, 2025]